zhenxiong/Getting-and-Cleaning-Data/README.md

     5. Step 5
         i.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject using aggregate(). ii.
-Save second_data_set_tidy as a .txt file under "second_tidy.txt" filename in the working directory.
+Save second_data_set_tidy as a .txt file under "second-tidy.txt" filename in the working directory.